 Although widely used in policy debates, the literature on children’s outcomes in same-sex families has mostly relied on small selective samples or on samples based on cross-sectional survey data.
 This led to a lack of statistical power and the inability to separate children born in same-sex families from children of divorced parents.
 We address these issues by using unique administrative longitudinal data from the Netherlands: the first country to legalize same-sex marriage in the world.
 The results indicate that children raised in same-sex families perform better than children raised in different-sex families in both primary and secondary education.
 Our findings are robust to the use of Cousin Fixed Effects, as well as Coarsened Exact Matching to improve covariate balance and to reduce model dependence.
 Further analyses using a novel bounding estimator suggest that the selection on unobserved characteristics would have to be more than two and a half times higher than the selection on observed characteristics to reduce the positive estimates to zero.

 Mazrekaj, Deni, and Sofie Cabus.
-“Does a High School Diploma Raise or Signal Productivity?
+“Does a High School Diploma Matter?
 Evidence Using Regression Discontinuity Design.”
-Submitted.

 The current study explores whether education raises productivity (human capital theory) or just reflects it (sorting theory) by estimating earnings returns to a high school diploma.
 For this purpose, we compare earnings of students who barely passed and barely failed standardized high school exit exams in the Netherlands.
 These students have similar levels of human capital but different diploma status.
 Using a regression discontinuity design on administrative population data, we find that a diploma raises hourly net earnings by about 4%.
 Thereby, the results indicate that a high school diploma serves as an important signal on the labour market.